Orocrambus fugitivellus: Description

 The larvae of this species have yet to be described.
 The wingspan of the adult male is 18–19 mm.
 In appearance the adult male of O. fuitivellus is similar to O. aethonellus but differs in the more abrupt tapering of its forewings and the very oblique termen.
 The female of the species is brachypterous.

 Distribution

 Orocrambus fugitivellus is endemic to New Zealand.
 The Grays River wetlands in the Mackenzie Basin is the only area where this species has been recorded.
-Male adults of the species have been recorded on wing in February and are active during the day.
+Male adults of the species have been recorded on the wing in February.
+They are active during the day.

 Host plants

 Although this species inhabits shrub/grasslands its host plants have yet to be discovered.

 Conservation status

 This species has the "Nationally Critical" conservation status under the New Zealand Threat Classification System.
 It has been recommended that the type locality of O. fugitivellus, the Grays River wetlands, be protected to help conserve the species.